microsoft/FishStore/tutorial.md

 };
 ```

-The only difference is that `check()` fucntion is directly apply on a payload rather than `fishstore::core::KeyPointer`.
+The only difference is that `check()` function is directly apply on a payload rather than `fishstore::core::KeyPointer`.
 To lauch a full scan, FishStore provides a similar API as index scan:

 ```cpp
 Status res = store.FullScan(context, callback, serial_num, start_address, end_address);